-Map of Austria-Hungary in 1914 showing the military districts of k.u.k.
-Heer and Švejk's journey.
-The entire plot of The Good Soldier Švejk took place on the territory of the Dual Monarchy.
+Švejk's journey on a of Austria-Hungary from 1914, showing the military districts of k.u.k.
+Heer.
+The entire plot of The Good Soldier Švejk is set on the territory of the former Dual Monarchy.

-The Fateful Adventures of the Good Soldier Švejk is a novel which contains a wealth of geographical references - either directly through the plot, in dialogues or in the authors own observations.
-Jaroslav Hašek was himself unusually well travelled and had a photographic memory of geographical (and other) details.
-It is evident that he put great emphasis on this: 8 of the 27 chapter headlines in The Good Soldier Švejk contain place names.
+The Fateful Adventures of the Good Soldier Švejk (mostly known as The Good Soldier Švejk) by Jaroslav Hašek is a novel that contains a wealth of geographical references - either directly through the plot, in dialogues or in the author's narrative.
+Hašek was himself unusually well travelled and had a photographic memory of geographical (and other) details.
+It is evident that he put a lot of emphasis on geography: Eight of the 27 chapter headlines in the novel contain geographical names.

-This web site will in due course contain a full overview of all the geographical references in the novel; from Prague in the introduction to Klimontów in the unfinished Book Four.
-Countries, cities, towns, villages, mountains, oceans, lakes, rivers, islands, buildings are included.
-Note that from 14 September 2013, institutions (including pubs) have been moved to the new 'Institutions' page.
-The list is sorted according to the order in which the names appear through the novel.
+The list is sorted according to the order in which the names appear in the novel.
 The chapter headlines are from Zenny Sadlon's recent translation (1999-2008) and will in most cases differ from Cecil Parrott's translation from 1973.

 The quotes in Czech are copied from the on-line version of The Good Soldier Švejk: provided by Jaroslav Šerák and contain links to the relevant chapter.
 The toolbar has links for direct access to Wikipedia, Google maps, Google search, svejkmuseum.cz and the novel on-line.